 Each academic year has two payment periods.
-Accordingly, students are expected to enroll and successfully complete half the weeks and hours each payment period to maintain their scheduled award.
+Students are expected to enroll and successfully complete half the weeks and hours of an Academic year within each payment period to maintain their scheduled award.
 Students are also expected to remain enrolled in consecutive sessions (for students receiving Direct Loans).
 Any breaks in enrollment may result in the loss of federal financial aid eligibility, delay in subsequent disbursements, and/or having funds returned if funds have already been disbursed.